Víctor Eusa Razquin: Politics: Carlist episode

 Eusa's ancestors and distant relatives were loosely related to liberalism, though he was brought up in the conservative, Catholic family.
 Until mid-age he was not active in politics.
 However, during local elections of April 1931 he joined a local coalition list named “candidatura antirrevolucionaria”.
 It was dominated by Traditionalists from the Jaimista current, with few Integrist, liberal and independent candidates; Eusa was among the independents.
 The list proved hugely successful and Eusa was easily voted into the town hall.
 However, Basque nationalists lodged a protest claiming irregularities.
-The claim was examined already by the makeshift, republican authorities, which decided to repeat the entire Pamplonese election process.
+The claim was examined already by the makeshift, republican authorities, which decided to re-run the entire Pamplonese election process.
 The right-wing coalition was rebuilt as “candidatura católico-fuerista”, but for reasons which are not clear, Eusa was not on the list.

 During works on Casa de Misericordia Eusa frequently interfaced with its administrator, Blas Inza Cabasés, a Carlist militant.
 Historians speculate that it was because of him that Eusa started to approach Carlism.
 The decisive moment was assassination of his friend and fellow architect Ezequiel Lorca, who in 1934 was killed by a socialist militant.
 From this moment Eusa underwent political radicalization and some time afterwards joined Carlist organization in Pamplona and facilitated its operations, e.g. by enabling access to premises in some buildings.
 According to his own testimony in the spring of 1936 he represented the movement during conspiracy talks with general Mola, though documents do not confirm this.
 He might have also left some of his personal assets, among them a car, at the disposal of the plotters.
 During first days of the coup the Navarrese Carlists formed Junta Central Carlista de Guerra de Navarra, their regional wartime executive; within this structure Eusa took seat as the representative of Pamplona.
 He also entered Inspección de Requeté and Régimen de Gobernación, two sub-bodies of unclear purpose.
 Starting September he was also formally incorporated into requeté as jefe técnico of 1. compañía de zapadores.